binaris/functions-examples/slack-pi-command/README.md

 ```

-> Note: We subtract one from the input value because the first 3 in pi is not considered a "digit"
+> Note: We subtract one from the input value because the first 3 in π is not considered a "digit"

 Don't forget to include the package at the top